mattlau1/cpp-graph/README.md

 <h1 data-number="6" id="submission"><span class="header-section-number">6</span> Submission<a href="#submission" class="self-link"></a></h1>

-This assignment is due *Monday 2nd of August at 19:59:59 (Week 10)*.
+This assignment is due *Monday 1st of August at 19:59:59 (Week 10)*.
-Submit the assignment using the following comand while logged into the CSE machines:

 Our systems automatically record the most recent push you make to your master branch.
 Therefore, to "submit" your code you simply need to make sure that your master branch (on the gitlab website)